 The MS program is five semesters in length (two years).
 This includes the summer between the first and second year of the program.
 Students are expected to be enrolled in a clinic registration during the summer session to complete their clinical hours.
 No formal coursework is typically offered during the summer term.

 Yes.
-Students with degrees in other disciplines usually enroll in our 3-year MS program (rather than our traditional 2-year program).
+Students with degrees in other disciplines usually enroll in our three-year MS program (rather than our traditional two-year program).
 The applicant with an undergraduate degree in another discipline follows the usual procedures for applying to the MS program.
 If the applicant is accepted, we will assess the undergraduate courses and determine what additional courses will need to be taken.

-Students who have an undergraduate degree in speech, language, and hearing sciences (or communication disorders, speech-language pathology, etc.) will be enrolled in a 2-year program.
-Students who have an undergraduate degree in another discipline may be enrolled in a 3-year program (depending on what undergraduate courses they have taken) in which the first year is spent in foundational (primarily undergraduate) courses, and the second year begins the regular 2-year graduate program.
+Students who have an undergraduate degree in speech, language, and hearing sciences (or communication disorders, speech-language pathology, etc.) will be enrolled in a two-year program.
+Students who have an undergraduate degree in another discipline may be enrolled in a three-year program (depending on what undergraduate courses they have taken) in which the first year is spent in foundational (primarily undergraduate) courses, and the second year begins the regular two-year graduate program.
 The application process is exactly the same for both these programs.
-If the applicant is accepted into our program, we will determine whether the applicant requires a 2-year or 3-year program.
+If the applicant is accepted into our program, we will determine whether the applicant requires a two-year or three-year program.

 We typically have several teaching assistantships per year for incoming students, and occasionally we have research assistantships available.
 We also may offer some out-of-state tuition waivers.
 We encourage prospective domestic students to fill out a Free Application for Federal Student Aid (FAFSA).
 In addition, some prospective domestic students, who have shown academic achievement despite facing challenging social, economic, or educational obstacles, may qualify for funding.

 No, currently our graduate clinical training programs do not qualify for the WRCP.